Publications Written By Attorney Addison Steele in Santa Barbara, California

 Myth: The "victim" has to "press charges" for me to be charged with a crime.

 Reality: This is one of the most prevalent legal myths out there.
 There is only one place in California where "pressing charges" exists, that is Hollywood in the movies and on television.
 The way the system works is that someone calls the police, they give the police a statement.
 The police then write a report, that report is sent to the district attorney.
 A filing deputy reads the report and make a filing decision.
-There are several things that causes confusion with this: One is that often the police will ask the "victim" if they want to "press charges."
+There are several things that cause confusion with this: One is that often the police will ask the "victim" if they want to "press charges."
 What they should be asking, and often accurately do ask is, "Are you willing to cooperate with prosecution?"
-Another thing that causes confusion is that for a misdemeanor that is not seen by a law enforcement officer requires the "victim" to sign onto or agree to a "citizen's arrest," the citizen doesn't actually arrest anyone, nor does the citizen have the authority to arrest anyone, that's just what it's called.
+Another thing that causes confusion is that for a misdemeanor that is not seen by a law enforcement officer requires the "victim" to sign onto or agree to a "citizen's arrest," the citizen doesn't actually arrest anyone, nor does the citizen have the authority to arrest anyone, that's just what it's called, and it's not a steadfast rule, it's typically used in petty theft or shoplifting cases, but for cases such as simple battery the "victim's" statement is sufficient and a signed form isn't used.
 However, once the person has given the statement or signed off on the "citizens arrest" it's done, if the person changes their mind, it will not unwind the district attorney's case.

 This myth most often comes up in domestic violence cases.
 The person charged has several thoughts because of the myth.
 "My significant other doesn't want to press charges, so they have to dismiss it."
 That is one hundred percent incorrect.
 Especially with domestic violence cases, the district attorney is geared up for and even expects the "victim" to "go sideways."
 Another one is, "My significant other is just going to call up the district attorney and explain that nothing happened [they were the aggressor, not me, it was all just a big misunderstanding, it was just an argument, etc.] and the case has to be dismissed."
 Not only will that not result in the case being dismissed, it will actually make things worse because the district attorney will decide, in his or her own mind, that the reason the "victim" is "going sideways" is that the "victim" is being manipulated or controlled by the person that's accused of the crime.